act65/masters-thesis/proposal/proposal.md

 - How hard is it to find abstract similairities between two domains?

-While TRL is the goal.
-Progress in TRL is dependent on

 I will not attempt to explore all of these.
 Rather I will take a some what random walk through them, attempting to make progress where possible.
-There are a few dependencies between them, for example, it is hard to plan without a model, thus planning is dependent on having models in the first place.

 The goal will always be to; show that the proposed problem is actually a problem, design the minimal viable experiment to test new ideas, test new ideas...

 ### Proposed deliverables

-- Tutorial(s) on 'core' RL
+- Tutorial(s) on 'core' RL,
 - A model-based learner that is performant in the Atari ALE (or similar),
 - Essay on the future of model-based RL,
 - Definition and construction of a new benchmark for T(R)L,